MicrosoftDocs/windows-dev-docs/windows-apps-src/debug-test-perf/windows-app-certification-kit.md

 3. After you have input or selected the app that you want to test, click **Next**.

 4. From the next screen, you will see the test workflow that aligns to the app type you are testing.
 If a test is grayed out in the list, the test is not applicable to your environment.
 For example, if you are testing a Windows 10 app on Windows 7, only static tests will apply to the workflow.
-Note that the Windows Store may apply all tests from this workflow.
+Note that the Microsoft Store may apply all tests from this workflow.
 Select the tests you want to run and click **Next**.

     The Windows App Certification Kit begins validating the app.